Beverly Hills Car Accident Attorneys

 The Value of Experienced Representation

-The attorneys at Levitt, Leichenger & Aberle LLP are particularly experienced in handling motor vehicle accident cases.
-Our familiarity with these types of cases enables us to appreciate the extent of liability owed by the defendant and to argue persuasively for a full and fair recovery, whether in negotiations with the insurance company or in front of a jury seeking a verdict and monetary judgment.
+The Beverly Hills car crash attorneys at Levitt, Leichenger & Aberle LLP are particularly experienced in handling motor vehicle accident cases.
+Our familiarity with these cases enables us to appreciate the extent of liability owed by the defendant and to argue persuasively for a full and fair recovery, whether in negotiations with the insurance company or in front of a jury seeking a verdict and monetary judgment.